 We love coffee, and chances are so do you (read about Adrienne’s love of her daily coffee ritual here).
 The taste, the energy boost, the cultural experience, the comforting routine — for so many reasons, coffee is an important part of many people’s daily life.
-The bad news, as you probably know on some level, is that the way coffee is grown and processed can be harmful to your health and the environment.
-The good news is that by making some informed decisions and choosing organic coffee beans, you can still get your morning caffeine boost (or decaf if that’s what you drink!) without sacrificing your health in any way.
-Read on to learn about the risks mainstream coffee can pose, why choosing organic coffee beans really matters, and our recommendations for the best organic coffee brands.
+The bad news is that the way coffee is grown and processed can be harmful to your health and the environment.
+The good news is that by making some informed decisions and choosing organic coffee beans, you can still have your morning cup without compromising your health in any way.
+Read on to learn about the risks conventional coffee can pose (including pesticides in coffee), the benefits of organic coffee, facts about caffeine, our recommendations for the best organic coffee shops, and more.

 Before we get into the specifics of different kinds of coffee, we’ve got to acknowledge something upfront: coffee is a drug.
 It contains the stimulant caffeine, which activates the central nervous system, giving you that lovely buzz (or jitters, depending on how you metabolize it) and helping you stay alert through 8AM conference calls.
 But too much caffeine, as with any drug, can have serious negative consequences, including: